lumi-ai-factory/data_management/content/chapter1.md

 ---
-title: "Chapter 1 — Getting Started with LUMI"
+title: "Delete this - Chapter 1 — Getting Started with LUMI"
 nav_order: 2
 ---